dtr-org/unit-e/doc/build-osx.md

     ./src/unite-cli --help # Outputs a list of command-line options.
     ./src/unite-cli help # Outputs a list of RPC commands when the daemon is running.

-Using Qt Creator as IDE
+Using Qt Creator as IDE (untested)
 ------------------------
 You can use Qt Creator as an IDE, for unite development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).